 Realizing this vision, however, will require Africa to rethink its approach to science and technology education.
 Most of Africa’s science and technology policies still focus on the outdated view that the continent needs to start with doing its own basic research which will in future lead to products that can then be deployed in the economy.

-Basic scientific research is still relevant in Africa but its relevance is enhanced when linked to efforts to solve daily problems.
 This outdated linear view leads to uncritical conference resolutions requiring that 1% of the GDP of member states be allocated to research and development (R&D).
 The basic assumption is that science leads to technology.

 There is however, ample evidence to suggest that in Africa’s case a more viable approach would be to start with deploying existing technologies.
 It is through such a practical process that a more relevant research is likely to emerge.
 This is not to say that basic research is not relevant.
 To the contrary, its relevance is enhanced when it is linked directly to efforts to solve daily problems.